knmlprz/corona-analysis-1/README.md

 # Corona analysis 1

-This repository is made to search for association rules in SARS-CoV-2 disease spreading.
+This repository is made to gather all data about SARS-CoV-2 disease spreading in Poland.

-Mainly made for data from Poland.

 ## Requirements

 * `Python` 3.4 or greater
 * `BeautifulSoup` 4
 * `Pandas`
+* `Seaborn`

 ## Data sources